KhomenkoMichail/residentRegisters/README.md

 ## Realization

--The program replaces the segment and offset of еру 09 interrupt in the interrupt table with the segment and offset of my function, which monitors the F11 and F12 key presses to display and remove the frame.
+-The program replaces the segment and offset of the 09 interrupt in the interrupt table with the segment and offset of my function "registersDebugger09Int", which monitors key presses, compares them with'F11' and 'F12' scan-codes and displays and removes the frame if they match.

+-The program replaces the segment and offset of the 09 interrupt in the interrupt table with the segment and offset of my function "printfRegs08Int", which draws a frame with updated flag and register values ​​every timer tick.

+-The initial values ​​of the registers and flags are saved in the corresponding buffers.
+Each timer tick, they are compared with the current values.
+If they don't match, the attributes of their symbols in video memory are set to white.

+-The program implements triple buffering.
+When you press 'F11', the background under the frame is saved to the "Save" buffer on page 6 of video memory.
+Each timer tick, the frame is drawn to the "Draw" buffer on the 5th video memory page and then copied from there to the screen.
+Before this, the frame in the "Draw" buffer is compared with the frame on the screen.
+If differences are detected, the frame from the screen is copied to the "Save" buffer.
+This keeps the "Save" buffer up-to-date.
+When you press 'F12', the "Save" buffer is copied to the screen, preserving the correct background.

+-The frame shadow is also created using triple buffering.
+It is placed into the "Save" buffer along with the frame.
+In the "Draw" buffer, it is redrawn, taking into account the symbol attributes, which are replaced with those with a black background and dimmed symbols.
+Each timer tick, the shadow is also checked for relevance and updated in the "Save" buffer.